miklevin/MikeLev.in/_posts/2024-10-20-Local-AI-In-The-Dev-Loop.md

 So onto today... think!
 I've taken so many rapid deep dives into rabbit holes and come back mostly unscathed, I'm feeling both inflated confidence and trepidation for what comes next.
-I am on the cusp of something big&#151;standing at the intersection of mastery and uncertainty, fueled by the momentum of exploration.
+I am on the cusp of something big—standing at the intersection of mastery and uncertainty, fueled by the momentum of exploration.
 The next steps could solidify my vision or open a new rabbit hole.
 They must propel you forward and not get me trapped in some quagmire.
 List what